fauno/jekyll-pandoc-plugin/README.md

 Github Pages
 ------------

-The plugin will not work with github pages.
-If you set `markdown: pandoc` in your `_config.yml`, then, on github pages, that will be ignored, and your pages will be converted with the default markdown converter.
+The plugin will not work with [github pages][].
+If you set `markdown: pandoc` in your `_config.yml`, github pages will ignore this setting, and the default markdown converter will be used.

-As a partial work around, if you set your preferred github-approved markdown converter in `_config.yml` and *also* set the `pandoc` variable, then the plugin will locally use pandoc to convert markdown.
-So, for example, a `_config.yml` containing both
+I use github pages to mirror my official site.
+My official site is built by jekyll using pandoc.
+I want my github mirror to be built using rdiscount, and I don't want to maintain two separate `_config.yml` files.
+My `_config.yml` file contains lines that look like this:

     markdown:  rdiscount
     pandoc:
        extensions: [smart, mathjax]

-will be converted using rdiscount on github pages, and pandoc locally.
+The plugin sees that the `pandoc` option has been set, and so uses pandoc.
+Github pages ignores the `pandoc` option, and sees that `markdown` has been set to rdiscount.
 To get the same effect, but without passing any options to pandoc, try

     markdown:  rdiscount
     pandoc:  true